Tennessee Sustainable Transportation Awards

 Projects must meet the following eligibility requirements.

-- Eligible entities include federal, State, and local governments; commercial, non-profit, and industrial organizations; public and private institutions of higher education; and utilities.
+- Eligible entities include federal, State (excluding divisions under TDEC and TDOT), and local governments; commercial, non-profit, and industrial organizations; public and private institutions of higher education; and utilities.

 - Projects must be located within or have occurred in Tennessee.
 A project that is part of a regional or national initiative must have a significant Tennessee nexus.